Compyx/hvsclib/README.md

 #### Dependencies

-Currently, hvsclib has a single library-dependency: libgrypt20.
+<s>Currently, hvsclib has a single library-dependency: libgrypt20.
 The `Makefile` just assumes its there, so if you get compile errors, install libgcrypt20-dev.
 This libary is used to calculate the MD5 digest of a given SID file so the songlength data can be retrieved from `Songlengths.md5`.
-I may implement my own MD5 algorithm at some point to remove this dependency.
+I may implement my own MD5 algorithm at some point to remove this dependency.<s/>
+The libgrycpt20 dependency has been removed, didn't make sense when using SIDs from the HVSC.
+(It can still be enabled, see the `Makefile`)

 To build the library, a proper C99-compliant compiler is required, as is GNU Make.
 The `Makefile` is written with GCC in mind, but it should be easily adjustable to Clang and perhaps others.

 To build the documentation, Doxygen is required, with graphviz to generate the call/caller graphs.

+### Basic usage

+The library has a single header file, `hvsc.h`.
+Just #include that and you should be good to go.